 - CT scan to look at the esophagus.

 If you are a smoker, you should stop smoking several weeks before surgery.
-Your health care provider can help.
+Your provider can help.

 Tell your provider:

 - If you are or might be pregnant